Osnaga-Robert/internship-tasks-tremend/1-linux/README.md

 ## Install the necessary packages

 - apt update
-- apt install dnsutils -> Press Y to confirm (for dig command)
+- apt install dnsutils -y -> for dig command
-- apt-get install -y iputils-ping (for ping command)
+- apt-get install -y iputils-ping -> for ping command
-- apt-install vim -> Press Y to confirm, select the continent and the country you are from (for vim editor)
+- apt install vim -y -> select the continent and the country you are from (for vim editor)
 - apt-get install netcat-traditional (for nc command)
-- apt install curl -> Press Y to confirm (for curl command)
+- apt install curl -y -> for curl command

 ## 1. Public IP for cloudfare.com